proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ### Send transfer transaction

-Announces a [transfer transaction](../built-in-features/transfer-transaction.md#transfertransaction) to an account exchanging value and/or data.
+To announce a [transfer transaction](../built-in-features/transfer-transaction.md#transfertransaction) to an account exchanging value and/or data.
 For this transaction provide recipient, message and [mosaics](../built-in-features/mosaic.md).

 You can send `multiple mosaics` splitting them with a comma, e.g: prx:xpx::10,nps:msc::10.
 The `mosaic amount` after :: is in `absolute value` so 1 XPX is 1000000.